vikrant82/chat-analyzer/last_session.md

 ### Key Accomplishments
 - Telegram threading preservation and reconstruction
-  - Reconfirmed and documented the reply-chain reconstruction strategy in [`python.TelegramClientImpl.get_messages()`](clients/telegram_client_impl.py:144) and transcript packaging in [`python.app._format_messages_for_llm()`](app.py:0).
+  - Reconfirmed and documented the reply-chain reconstruction strategy in `clients/telegram_client_impl.py` and transcript packaging in `app.py`.
 Threads are reconstructed by resolving reply-chain roots, assigning a stable `thread_id` to the root, and grouping replies under that root.
 Orphaned chains are grouped by first-reply timestamp for deterministic ordering.
   - Transcript packaging emits explicit thread boundaries (“--- Thread Started/Ended ---”) and reply context hints for the LLM.
 - Global image processing options (provider-agnostic)
   - UI exposes Image Processing Options for all providers; backend applies the same configuration to Telegram and Webex.
 Images are optionally downloaded, size/mime-gated, base64-encoded, and provided to multimodal models as structured `image_url` parts with adjacent caption grounding.
-See [`javascript.UI script`](static/script.js:0) and [`python.app.chat endpoint`](app.py:0).
+See `static/script.js` and `app.py`.
 - Local-day bucketing and caching (timezone-agnostic)
   - Local-day semantics are applied based on the user’s browser timezone (IANA tz, e.g., Asia/Kolkata) for day filtering, grouping, and per-day caching keys while preserving each provider’s native pagination.
 Removed IST-specific wording.
-See [`python.WebexClientImpl.get_messages()`](clients/webex_client_impl.py:137) and [`python.TelegramClientImpl.get_messages()`](clients/telegram_client_impl.py:144).
+See `clients/webex_client_impl.py` and `clients/telegram_client_impl.py`.
 - Downloads with images
   - Added support for HTML (images embedded) and ZIP (transcript.txt, transcript_with_images.html, images/, manifest.json).
 TXT/PDF remain text-only.
 - Prompt refinements
-  - [`python.UNIFIED_SYSTEM_PROMPT`](ai/prompts.py:0) now explains the single-message transcript packaging up front, including thread markers and image markers, and removes any requirement for output-end packaging notes.
+  - `ai/prompts.py` now explains the single-message transcript packaging up front, including thread markers and image markers, and removes any requirement for output-end packaging notes.

 ### Documentation Updates
-- Updated [`markdown.overview.md`](overview.md:1) to explicitly call out:
+- Updated `overview.md` to explicitly call out:
   - Telegram threading reconstruction and its benefit to reduce interleaving confusion.
   - Global image processing options as provider-agnostic.
   - The unified single-message transcript packaging described in the system prompt.
 - Added short notes to:
-  - [`markdown.webex_bot_guide.md`](webex_bot_guide.md:1): Mentions threading context preservation and image-processing behavior at a glance, and documents new downloads (TXT/PDF/HTML/ZIP) with images in HTML/ZIP.
+  - `webex_bot_guide.md`: Mentions threading context preservation and image-processing behavior at a glance, and documents new downloads (TXT/PDF/HTML/ZIP) with images in HTML/ZIP.
-  - [`markdown.telegram_bot_guide.md`](telegram_bot_guide.md:1): Mentions threading reconstruction, image processing, and documents new downloads (TXT/PDF/HTML/ZIP) with images in HTML/ZIP.
+  - `telegram_bot_guide.md`: Mentions threading reconstruction, image processing, and documents new downloads (TXT/PDF/HTML/ZIP) with images in HTML/ZIP.

 ### Next Validation Steps
 - Validate with Telegram chats: